Javascript SEO – Best Practices on JS SEO for Beginners

 Simultaneously, when developers and SEO experts work productively and cordially, they can get great results in the website’s performance.
 When the focus is on developing the best experience for both browsers and visitors, even JavaScript websites can perform well in the console.

-For a website that is reliable on JS and wants to perform well on the web, search engines must fully understand what web pages are about and what indexing and crawling guidelines are in the primary HTML response.
+For a website that relies on JavaScript and wants to perform well on the web, search engines must fully understand what web pages are about and what indexing and crawling guidelines are included in the primary HTML response.

 What are the JavaScript SEO Issues?